 - Do not recruit over the phone, and do not let the prospect say "no" over the phone.
-A person who is respected by the prospect should ask for an appointment to discuss "a community matter".
+A person who is respected by the prospect should ask for an appointment to discuss "a community matter."
 Try not to give too much information about what it is.
 Two or three persons making a personal visit flatters the prospect and places far more importance on the position than someone calling the prospect on the phone. - Determine the best time and the most appropriate place.
 If possible, avoid office pressures.
-Try for a lunch or other time away from daily distractions. - Make sure that someone the prospect respects or who has influence with the prospect goes with you.
+Try for a lunch or other time away from daily distractions.
+If you recruit at home, make sure the prospect's spouse is there so you can sell them on the idea together. - Make sure that someone the prospect respects or who has influence with the prospect goes with you.
 Never recruit alone.
 Also be sure that someone on the recruiting team can clearly explain what you want the prospect to do and why they are the best person to fill the position. - Determine in advance who will start the conversation, who will describe the position, etc.